Connecting Fishermen with Hungry Communities Can also Benefit Local Food Systems

 “We’re learning that this is more than just moving food around; this is about approaching human health in a more holistic way and using food as the starting point when we’re delivering Alaska seafood to tribal communities,” said Herendeen.
 “We’re looking at how we can bring in other partners and other resources to support these families in a bigger way.”

-Wave senior fellow Justin Zeulner says the coalition’s approach to Catch Together is “a bit of an FDR model.
+Wave executive director Justin Zeulner says the coalition’s approach to Catch Together is “a bit of an FDR model.
 We’re doing pandemic relief, and that’s important right now.
 It’s equally important that we’re looking at these opportunities for systems change.”

 Zeulner envisions the food donation systems that the Wave is helping to create turning into a future revenue model for communities.
 He envisions cultural institutions stepping up and purchasing the local foods that are now being bought with grant funds, and selling them to their customers and employees.